Category Archives: OSMF

 The commissioned work will focus on updating and modernizing code to current standards, and enhancing volunteer contributions through improved documentation and testing infrastructure.
 It will also identify ways OSM’s core infrastructure can improve, including forward-looking research in topics potentially like responding to vandalism and new ways to interact with OSM data.

-As a result of this contract, OSMF will be create two new roles.
+As a result of this contract, OSMF will be creating two new roles.
 The first role to be recruited will be the OSM Core Software Development Facilitator.
 They will help the growing team of developers of the OpenStreetMap core software to coordinate and organise their work, establish a space for the community to contribute productively, and ensure good communication across the community.

 Watch this space for a job position in early January and consider applying or sharing it with a good candidate.